-PGR 13.2 Preparing the thesis for final assessment
+PGR 13.2 Preparing the thesis for submission and final assessment (PhD, MPhil, Prof Doc)

-PGR13.2.1R The language of the thesis will be English unless an application for an alternative has been approved by the Research Degrees Award Board.
+PGR13.2.1R The language of the thesis will be English, unless an application for an alternative has been approved by the Taught and Research Degrees Award Board (RDAB), and will be submitted electronically via the UWE Bristol Research Repository in the PDF format specified by the University.

-PGR13.2.2R [PGR14.2.2R] Where candidates are assessed for MPhil and PhD awards with an approved creative practice focus, the assessment will be by submitted thesis and viva voce, but may also include submission of original creative work in any medium undertaken as part of the registered research project.
-This creative work may include but is not limited to: one or more scholarly texts, works of fiction, musical or choreographic works, designs, devices and products, short film, exhibition of work, installation or other original artefacts.
+PGR13.2.2R [PGR14.2.2R] Where candidates are assessed for MPhil and PhD awards with an approved creative practice focus, the assessment will be by submitted thesis and viva voce but may also include submission of original creative work in any medium undertaken as part of the registered research project.
+This creative work may include but is not limited to: one or more scholarly texts, works of fiction, musical or choreographic works, designs, devices and products, short film, exhibition of work, installation, or other original artefacts.

-PGR 13.3 Preparing the collection of published works for MPhil or DPhil by publication for final assessment
+PGR 13.3 Preparing the collection of published works and commentary for submission and final assessment (MPhil or DPhil by publication)